-- 11. If you are not installing the software on the local system, then enter a command similar to the following to direct X applications to display on the local system: - Bourne, Bash, or Korn shell:
+- 12. If you are not installing the software on the local system, then enter a command similar to the following to direct X applications to display on the local system: - Bourne or Korn shell:

-\$ DISPLAY=local\host:0.0 ; export DISPLAY

 '''

-% setenv DISPLAY local_host:0.0
+$ DISPLAY=local_host:0.0 ; export DISPLAY

 '''

+'''

+% setenv DISPLAY local host:0.0

+'''

-In this example, local\host is the host name or IP address of the system (your workstation, or another client) on which you want to display the installer.
+In this example, local_host is the host name or IP address of the system to use to display OUI (your workstation or PC).

-12. If the /tmp directory has less than 1 GB of free space, then identify a file system with at least 1 GB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system:
+13. If the /tmp directory has less than 7 GB of free disk space, then identify a file system with at least 7 GB of free space and set the TEMP and TMPDIR environment variables to specify a temporary directory on this file system: